cdr30/SynthPro/README.md

 ```

 #### Running tests
-Unit tests can be run using the following terminal command from within the main package directory:
+Unit tests are executed from within the main package directory using the following command:
 ```
 > python2.7 -m unittest discover -b
 ```